abdelshok/Politics-AJAR/README.md

 The application is not live anymore.
 It was created as the final project for [FullStack Academy](https://www.fullstackacademy.com/), the bootcamp that I attended before I was accepted into graduate school.

-It is now 2020 and judging by the current situation, it might be a good idea to pick up this project and really improve it.
+It is now 2020 and judging by the current political situation, it might be a good idea to pick up this project and really improve it.

 ## 🛠 Installation & Set Up